pyrmont/argy-bargy/api.md

 #### Parameters

-If the key is a keyword, the rule will be applied to parameter arguments (arguments that are not options).
-The value associated with each key is a struct that can have the following keys:
+If the rule name is a keyword, the rule contents will be applied to parameter arguments (arguments that are not options).
+The rule contents struct can have the following keys:

 * `:help` - Help text for the parameter, displayed in the usage message.
 * `:default` - Default value that is used if the parameter does not occur.